 Many people might look at me and assume that I’m just an inventor but there are other things I’m very passionate about.
 I’ve been a pilot for over 67 years now, and I have a number of private planes.

 One of my favourite planes is M-DSKY, a Daher TBM 910 which is very fast turboprop aircraft.

-One of the most exciting flights I’ve done recently is to fly from Stornoway in Scotland towards the Faroe Islands (part of the Kingdom of Norway) on the day of the Solar Eclipse (March 20 2015).
+One of the most exciting flights I’ve done was to fly from Stornoway in Scotland towards the Faroe Islands (part of the Kingdom of Norway) on the day of the Solar Eclipse (March 20 2015).

 When I told the people at Daher TBM my plans, they ran a story on their website that you can see here.

 Sky News’ Technology Correspondent Tom Cheshire accompanied me on the exciting flight and you can see his superb report below.